hugoalh/deno-nodejs-transformer/README.md

 >   - it's symbol has an underscore prefix (e.g.: `_bar`, `_foo`).
 >
 >   These elements are not considered part of the public API, thus no stability is guaranteed for them.
+> - For usage of JSR resources, it is recommended to import the entire module with the main entrypoint, however it is also able to import part of the module with sub entrypoint if available, please visit the [file `jsr.jsonc`](./jsr.jsonc) property `exports` for available sub entrypoints.
 > - It is recommended to use this module with tag for immutability.

 ### 🛡️ Runtime Permissions